skrrrt-and-boom/daygen-backend/PAYMENT_TESTING_GUIDE.md

 - [ ] Redirected to success page
 - [ ] Webhook received and processed
 - [ ] Payment record created in database
-- [ ] Subscription record created in database
+- [ ] Subscription record created in database with correct credits (not 0) ⚠️
 - [ ] User credits updated
 - [ ] Frontend shows updated balance